The Leata Cabalero

 So how was it that someone could have concluded that by giving this a penalty box of an economy car a faux brougham interior, complete with cruise control and power windows, ladle on 350lbs of cheap plastic trim and bondo body bulges, while offering no improvements on the 52hp gerbil-wheel of a motor and the already inadequate brakes, and then charge more than double the original car’s asking price, that the Cabalero would be greeted in the market place with enthusiasm.
 Spoiler alert: It wasn’t

 It also seems that Mr. Stinebauch was a romantic.
 He named the car after his wife.
-The piece doesn’t say if the Stinebauchs are still married.
+Doug’s piece doesn’t say if the Stinebauchs are still married.
 Hopefully Leata the wife had a sense of humor about Leata the car and they are.
-Clark goes on to quote Stinebauch as saying, “I should have never got into it…I lost a lot of money.”
+The story goes on to quote Stinebauch as saying, “I should have never got into it…I lost a lot of money.”
 A good follow up question might have been, why he made the Cabalero in the first place.

 But time heals all wounds, doesn’t it?
 Not this one.
 Almost 40 years after Leata’s unheralded demise, one of the few surviving Cabaleros appeared at the 2014 inaugural Motor City Concours d’ Lemons, were judges awarded it the un-coveted Worst-in-Show award.
 Their decision was not appealed.